cathysnider/cathysnider.github.io/gitcommands.md

 ## Undoing Mess-ups
-`git reset` (specifies where the head pointer should point.
+`git reset <last good SHA>` (specifies where the head pointer should point.
 Very powerful and can undo a bunch of work that maybe you didn't mean to.)
 * `--soft` (leaves staging and working in their later revised state; you'll need to do a merge.
 The git repository will be reset to an earlier version.
 Do a Git Diff to see the difference.)
 * `--mixed` (default; moves head to earlier commit; changes staging index to match repository; does not change working directory.
 We have not lost any work.
 Do a Git Diff to see the difference.)
 * `--hard` (destructive; moves pointer of repository; makes staging and working directory match repository.
 You'll lose all work since the last commit.
 Sometimes you want that.)